MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-templates.md

 **When you have a subscription that includes classification, labeling, and protection (Azure Information Protection P1 or P2):**

-- Right management templates for your tenant are displayed in the new **Templates** section after the labels.
-You can convert these templates to labels or you can continue to manage them as templates that you include in the configuration of your labels.
+- Rights management templates for your tenant are displayed in the new **Templates** section after the labels.
+You can convert these templates to labels or you can continue to manage them as separate templates and link to them when you configure protection for your labels.

 **When you have a subscription that includes protection only (an Office 365 subscription that includes the Azure Rights Management service):**